 Craig Cares emerged through the gift of friendship, in honor of Craig, to ease the transition in life for individuals following a spinal cord injury.
 Knowing the challenges Craig faced after his injury, Craig Cares aims to provide hope by helping others who are facing similar challenges in basic, yet impactful ways.

 Craig Cares is a grant program, funded by a charitable gift, intended to assist individuals with spinal cord injuries as they adjust to life living with their injury.
 The goal is to provide this assistance, in a time of great need, when insurance will not cover or fully cover necessary items or services to maintain a positive quality of life.
 Individuals may apply for a grant, up to $1,000, if they meet the criteria as well as agree to the terms listed on application.
+That amount is not guarenteed.
+Before submitting, please click below to download the details of what exactly what this grant will cover.
 Applications will be reviewed and a determination will be made by a committee.
 If the application is approved, a check will be mailed to the address listed on the application.
 A receipt must be submitted to our organization for the approved purchase.
 Failure to submit a receipt will eliminate any future grant funding.

 BIALA is honored and proud to represent Louisiana as the state partner of "Unmasking Brain Injury".
 This powerful art exhibit, created by individuals from around Louisiana, who have sustained brain injuries, promotes awareness of the prevalence of brain injury; gives individuals with brain injuries a voice, and educates others of what it’s like to live with a brain injury.
 These masks show others that persons living with a disability, due to their brain injury, are like anyone else, deserving of dignity, respect, compassion, and the opportunity to prove their value as citizens in their community.
 Louisiana's Unmasking Brain Injury art exhibit is proudly shared around the state, at no cost, and leaves an impactful impression on all who view the masks.